Skip to main content Go to home page

 You must notify the State Revenue Office Victoria and repay the HomeBuilder Grant within 14 days of the date you become aware you cannot meet the residency requirement.

-The State Revenue Office may require that applicants provide information to verify that they have met the residence requirement.
+The State Revenue Office may require that applicants provide information to verify that they have met the residency requirement.

 Applicants should keep appropriate records to demonstrate that the grant address was used as the principal place of residence.